 There is no doubt that motorcycle accidents are more dangerous and deadly than passenger vehicle accidents.
-Motorcycles lack the protective exterior of a passenger vehicle, as well as other safety features such as seat belts and airbags.
+Motorcycles lack the protective exterior of a passenger vehicle and other safety features such as seat belts and airbags.

-In fact, although motorcycle accidents in Indiana make up a small percentage of total collisions (1-2%, depending on the year), they are disproportionately fatal.
-In 2018, 13% of traffic collision fatalities in Indiana occurred as a result of motorcycle accidents.
+Although motorcycle accidents in Indiana make up a small percentage of total collisions (1-2 percent, depending on the year), they are disproportionately fatal.
+In 2018, 13 percent of traffic collision fatalities in Indiana occurred due to motorcycle accidents.

-Following your motorcycle accident, you are likely feeling stressed and unsure of your next steps.
-You may have more medical bills than you are able to pay, and you may be unable to work as a result of your injuries.
-If a loved one was killed during a motorcycle accident, you are likely feeling immense grief, in addition to dealing with funeral costs and other financial stresses.
+Following your motorcycle accident, you likely feel stressed and unsure of your next steps.
+You may have more medical bills than you can pay, and you may be unable to work due to your injuries.
+If a loved one died during a motorcycle accident, you likely feel immense grief as you deal with funeral costs and other financial stresses.

 Why Do I Need a Lawyer?

-Working with a skilled, experienced motorcycle accident attorney is crucial in order for you to receive the highest amount of compensation possible.
-When making a claim that another driver was at-fault for an accident, it’s critical that the accident is fully and independently investigated.
+Working with a skilled, experienced motorcycle accident attorney is crucial for receiving the highest compensation possible.
+A thorough and independent investigation is necessary when claiming another driver was at fault for an accident.
 Usually, police officers and insurance companies will investigate the accident and make a report about what happened.
 Your attorney will also investigate and make sure that no information is missing.

 Common Motorcycle Accidents

-Like everyone on the road, motorcycle riders have a responsibility to drive safely and follow all traffic laws.
-In our experience, the vast majority of motorcycle riders pay extremely careful attention to following these laws, because they know they are at a higher risk of injury if involved in an accident.
+Like everyone on the road, motorcycle riders are responsible for driving safely and following all traffic laws.
+In our experience, most motorcycle riders pay extremely careful attention to following these laws because they know they are at a higher risk of injury if involved in an accident.

 A very common accident between passenger vehicles and motorcycles is when a passenger vehicle makes a left-hand turn across an opposing lane of traffic and fails to see an oncoming motorcycle, causing the motorcycle to crash into the vehicle or lose control in an attempt to swerve away from the vehicle.
-In situations like these, even if the motorcyclist hits the car, the driver of the car can still be held liable.
+In such situations, the driver can still be liable even if the motorcyclist hits the car.

 These are some other common causes of crashes between cars and motorcycles: